arnokoehler/spring-transactions-jpa/readme.md

 Now when an error is thrown, the entire persistence unit is rolled back.
 Note that when you don't set up a transaction (by annotating it with @Transactional) the data is COMMITTED even though an error might have been thrown.

+# DEMO

+In this Demo we use JPA with a Product and a ProductRepository.

+I have made 2 services one without transactions and one with.
+To see this in action see: TransactionalProductServiceTest vs ProductServiceTest

 # Transaction Propagation

 Propagation is about how multiple annotated pieces of code group together.